dineshadhi/props-util/README.md

 The `#[prop]` attribute accepts the following parameters:

-- `key`: The property key to look for in the properties file (required)
+- `key`: The property key to look for in the properties file (optional).
+If not specified, the field name will be used as the key.
 - `default`: A default value to use if the property is not found in the file (optional)

 ### Field Types